All of our wood is Kiln Dried and ready to be worked on by you! *Exceptions to this will be noted in the Features section.

 Product Dimensions: Because of the natural edge look to most of our slabs, our dimensions are listed as "at the widest spot" or "at the longest spot" of the slab.
 Some of our slabs still have the bark attached, and the bark is included in our width dimensions if it is firmly attached.

 Product Numbers: Item numbers are written on all slabs in black sharpie marker, which can be easily removed with some light sanding or lacquer thinner.
+Check out this video to see how to the number removes using lacquer thinner.

 Shipping & Handling: We cannot guarantee that all bark will remain on the slab during the shipping process.
 Our slabs are handled with great care, but even as they get moved around on the shelf, the bark can come off.
 Shipping struts may be installed on wider slab or tabletop sets for added stability during shipping.
 These are easily removed upon receipt but will leave small screw holes on the bottom side of the project.
 Please note on your order if you'd prefer Shipping Struts NOT be installed.